zhanghai/SeekBarPreference/README.md

 ## Usage

-This `SeekBarPreference` is written according to `EditTextPreference` implementation, and can be used in the same way.
+This `SeekBarPreference` is written according to `EditTextPreference` implementation, and can be used in a similar way.

 Attributes set in XML can also apply to the `SeekBar` in the dialog.

 For instance, you can specify `android:max` in XML to set the maximum value for the `SeekBar`.

+You can also get and customize the `SeekBar` that will appear in the `Dialog` by calling `SeekBarPreference.getSeekBar()`

 ## License